chocolatey/docs/input/en-us/getting-started.md

 Some packages are installed under `ChocolateyInstall\lib`, others - especially packages that are based on Windows installers (.msi files) - install to the default path of the original installer (which is most likely within `Program Files`).

 There are also packages for which you can set a custom installation path.
 These packages (like ruby) use the `$env:ChocolateyBinRoot` environment variable.
 If this variable does not exist, it will be created as `c:\tools` e.g. `C:\tools\ruby193`.
-To change this behaviour, you can set `$env:ChocolateyBinRoot` to an existing folder, e. g. `C:\somestuff`.
+To change this behavior, you can set `$env:ChocolateyBinRoot` to an existing folder, e. g. `C:\somestuff`.
 Packages that use the environment variable, will then be installed in the given subfolder, f. ex. `C:\somestuff\ruby193`.

 ## How does Chocolatey work with Programs and Features?
 Existing installs?